-6. Mapping a Workflow That Works
+Mapping a Workflow That Works

-As noted in Chapter 1: Teamwork Makes the Dream Work: Building the Right Team, when creating new processes for work that crosses institutional boundaries, such as copyright review for archival collections, it is critical to make it a collaborative process.
+As noted in Chapter 1: Teamwork Makes the Dream Work: Building the Right Team, when creating new processes for work that institutional crosses boundaries. such as copyright review for archival collections, it is critical to collaborative make it а process.
 When possible, include members who have archival processing or scholarly communications expertise or both.
 Each perspective will be necessary to adequately identify the pain points in the current workflow and establish a new workflow that will incorporate rights review and satisfy the needs of both teams.
 Establish an official leader of the working group (or task force or committee) to keep the group on track, but set up guardrails that ensure equal participation and investment from everyone, including rotating note-taking during meetings and assigning tasks equitably to each member.